lisaong/katacoda-scenarios/sqlite-python/step3.md

 While dealing with CSV data is simple, importing data to SQLite is helpful when you have a large amount of data, especially data from multiple CSV files.

 There are several helper libraries and examples available for importing data from CSV.
-In this tutorial, we will try the simple `csv2sqlite` library.
+In this tutorial, we will try the simple `csv2sqlite` library (https://github.com/rufuspollock/csv2sqlite).

 First, run the following command to import `users.csv` into the `users` table.
 This will also create a new SQLite database file called `test_import.db`.